timothyyu/gdax-orderbook-ml/README.md

 - Development of data pipelines and optimization of data from MongoDB instance to ML model pretraining
 - Removal of deprecated packages + base package version upgrade (i.e. Pandas)
 - Development groundwork for automation pipeline for automated hourly data scrape, cycling, and training for model through segregated instance or live online-based model
+- Usage of in-line markdown cells in-notebook for readability and consistency

 **8_program_structure_improvement.ipynb**:
 - Even further refinement to program structure
     - Function scope and structure & function creation for common operations
     - Parsing of raw data into 4 separate l2 update (4 consecutive 15 minute l2update segments)
 - Machine learning model refinement & training + model structure updates
-- ~~Refinement of data storage format/file type~~
-    - ~~Researching/testing implementations to move away from .csv due to file I/O limitations:~~
-        - ~~Research into Pickle/h5py/msgpack/feather to saving dataframe contents to disk is underway~~
 - *Currently broken*:
     - API calls from the gdax-python API for candlestick data for the first timestamp of each l2update_15min file (1 hour of l2 updates split into four 15-minute increments) currently not working; see pull requests
-    - Implementation of historical candlestick/OHLC data from 'gdax-ohlc-import' work in progress
-    - ~~HDF5 format for data storage would be ideal over msgpack format, except for how HDF5 handles object references for I/O operations~~

 **6_raw_dataset_update.ipynb**:
 - Notebook file used to scrape/update raw_data for both MongoDB and csv format, 1 hour of websocket data from GDAX)
     - L2 Snapshot + L2 Updates without overhead of Match data response (does not have Match data; test data has Match data and adds significant I/O overhead)

 ### Folder/Repository Structure